Barbecue in the United States: California

 The original use of buried cooking in barbecue pits in North America was done by the Native Americans for thousands of years, including by the tribes of California.
 In the late 18th and early 19th centuries, when the territory became Spanish Las Californias and then Mexican Alta California, the Missions and ranchos of California had large cattle herds for hides and tallow use and export.
 At the end of the culling and leather tanning season large pit barbecues cooked the remaining meat.
 In the early days of California statehood after 1850 the Californios continued the outdoor cooking tradition for fiestas.

 In California, the Santa Maria-style barbecue, which originated in the Central Coast region, is best known for its tri-tip beef rump, sometimes cut into steaks, which is grilled over a pit of red oak, and simply seasoned with salt and garlic.
 Versions made in towed trailers are frequently seen at farmers markets.
-It is often served with pinto beans, pico de gallo salsa, and tortillas.
+It is often served with local pinquito beans, pico de gallo salsa, and tortillas.